omkarium/rufendec/README.md

 - Prevents accidentally encrypting directories such as /, /etc, /bin, /sbin etc. We have totally 23 illegal locations defined in the program.
 - In-place file encryption and decryption is possible if the target directory is not specified as a Command line argument, but use in conjunction with "-d" option.
 - Source files can be deleted by passing the "-d" option.
+- Shred the source files instead of delete.
 - Verbose output using "-v" option.

 ## How to Use